blues/app-accelerators/27-cellular-connected-electronic-kiosk/README.md

 To put together the Pi, display, and case, you will follow [this documentation from Smarti Pi](https://cdn.shopify.com/s/files/1/0793/8029/files/touch_pro_assembly_instructions.pdf?v=1640377735), with a few additional steps to accommodate the Notecard hardware.

-At Step 7, make sure to install the Notecarrier Pi Hat with the Notecard onto the Pi's headers:
+At Step 7, make sure to install the Notecarrier Pi Hat with the Notecard onto the Pi's headers (don't forget to attach the antenna to the Notecard as well):

 ![Pi Hat on Pi's headers](images/pi_hat.jpg)

 Everything should fit, even with the standoffs attached to the Pi.
-You will also need to use the micro USB cable to connect the Notecarrier's micro USB port to one of the Pi's USB ports:
+If you want to manually send commands to the Notecard for any reason (e.g. debugging) via the [Notecard CLI](https://dev.blues.io/tools-and-sdks/notecard-cli/), you will also need to use the micro USB cable to connect the Notecarrier's micro USB port to one of the Pi's USB ports:

 ![Notecarrier USB connection](images/notecarrier_usb_connection.jpg)